haicidar/search-movie/README.md

 ### UserDefaults
 **UserDefaults** is used as a data cache in this project due to the nature of the data being stored—small and lightweight (e.g., 10 search queries).
 Unlike **NSCache**, **UserDefaults** provides reliable persistence as it is not purged under memory pressure.
 Additionally, its simplicity makes it an ideal choice for this use case.

+### Framework
+I use SwiftLint to maintain code readability and ensure a clean codebase.
+No additional frameworks were added to minimize dependencies on third-party libraries, keeping the app lightweight and easier to maintain.

+### UI Design
+The search text field is positioned at the bottom of the screen, inspired by Safari's design, making it more ergonomic and easier for thumbs to reach.
+When the app starts or no data is available, the text field moves to the center of the screen to draw the user's attention and emphasize its purpose.

 ---